jreisinger/docs/data/notes/sec/webSecurity.md

 Let's Encrypt (LE) identifies the agent by a public key.
 So, the first time the agent interacts with LE it generates a new key pair and proves to LE CA that it is in control of the domain.
 The CA might give the agent a choice of:

 1. provision a DNS record under example.com
-2. provision am HTTP resource under a well-known URI on http://example.com
+2. provision an HTTP resource under a well-known URI on http://example.com

 Along with the challenges, the LE CA also provides a *nonce* that the agent must sign with its private key to prove the control of the key pair.